splunk/observability-workshop/docs/smartagent/prep.md

 * Deploy a NGINX[^4] ReplicaSet in K3s
 * Validate NGNIX metrics are flowing

-!!! note
-    If you have been give access to a pre-provisioned AWS/EC2 instance, you can ignore the rest of this preparation lab and go straight to the next lab [Deploying the Smart Agent in Kubernetes (K3s)](../../smartagent/k3s).

 ---

 ## 1. Module Pre-requisites

 === "Running Locally"

-    !!! abstract "Multipass"
+    !!! note "Multipass"
         Install [Multipass](https://multipass.run/) for your operating system.
 Make sure you are using at least version `1.2.0`.

         On a Mac you can also install via [Homebrew](https://brew.sh/) e.g. `brew cask install multipass`

+    !!! info "Struggling with Multipass?"
+        Ask your instructor(s) for access to a pre-provisioned AWS/EC2 instance, you can then ignore the rest of this preparation lab and go straight to the next lab [Deploying the Smart Agent in Kubernetes (K3s)](../../smartagent/k3s).

 === "Running in AWS"